Foreign policy of the Franklin D. Roosevelt administration: Roosevelt opposes European colonies in Asia

 Roosevelt was strongly committed to terminating European colonialism in Asia.
 He tried to pressure Churchill regarding independence of India, but Churchill fought back vociferously, forcing Roosevelt to drop that kind of attack.
 Roosevelt then turned to French Indochina.
 He wanted to put it under an international trusteeship.
 He wanted the United States to work closely with China to become the policeman for the region and stabilize it; the U.S. would provide suitable financing.
 The scheme was directly contrary to the Free French, for Charles de Gaulle had a grand vision of the French overseas empire as the base for his return to defeat Vichy France.
 Roosevelt could not abide de Gaulle, but Winston Churchill realized that Britain needed French help to reestablish its position in Europe after the war.
-He and the British foreign office decided to work closely with de Gaulle to achieve that goal, and therefore they had to frustrated Roosevelt's decolonization scheme.
+He and the British foreign office decided to work closely with de Gaulle to achieve that goal, and therefore they had to frustrate Roosevelt's decolonization scheme.
 In doing so, they had considerable support from like-minded American officials.
 The basic weakness of Roosevelt's scheme was its dependence on Chiang Kai-shek the ruler of China.
-Chiang's regime virtually collapsed under Japanese pressures in 1944, and Japan overran the American airbases that were built to attack Japan.
-The Pentagon's plans to use China as a base to destroy Japan collapsed, so the U.S. Air Force turned its attention to attacking Japan with very long-range B-29 bombers based in the Pacific.
+Chiang's regime virtually collapsed under Japanese pressure in 1944, and Japan overran the American airbases that were built to attack Japan.
+The Pentagon's plans to use China as a base to destroy Japan collapsed, so the United States Army Air Forces turned its attention to attacking Japan with very long-range B-29 bombers based in the Pacific.
 The American military no longer needed China or Southeast Asia.
 China clearly was too weak to be a policeman.
 With the defeat of Japan, Britain took over Southeast Asia and returned Indochina to France.
 Roosevelt realized his trusteeship plan was dead, and accepted the British-French actions as necessary to stabilize Southeast Asia.